mk-fg/reliable-discord-client-irc-daemon/README.md

 [Discord Developer Terms of Service]: https://discord.com/developers/docs/policies-and-agreements/developer-terms-of-service

+Generally my "feeling" as of 2025, after using this client for years and seeing alt-clients widely used by other people, is that discord staff does not actually enforce these rules, even if they apply, except by mistake or when wanting to get rid of some troublesome user (e.g. when reported or due to spam/abuse/etc), but it's totally just my opinion.

 I did ask discord staff for clarification on the matter, and got this response around Nov 2020: